jorgenhenrichsen/SwiftAudio/README.md

 player.load(item: audioItem, playWhenReady: true) // Load the item and start playing when the player is ready.
 ```

+Implement `AudioPlayerDelegate` to get notified about useful events for the `AudioPlayer`.

 #### States
 The `AudioPlayer` has a `state` property, to make it easier to determine appropriate actions.
 The different states:
 + **idle**: The player is doing nothing, no item is set as current.
 This is the default state.